sumitsengupta/Azure-VM-Blob-Fuse/README.md

 ***Map an azure storage blob container to a Linux VM.
 On prem, any cloud or from my favourite [WSL2!](https://docs.microsoft.com/en-us/windows/wsl/).***
 -------------------------------------------------------------------------------------------------------------------------------------------------------

+*TL;DR - No time to read this and just want a shell script to do it all for you ?
+Here is a sample [script](./mount_azure_blobfuse.sh )

+If you have a few minutes, read on.

 The first requirement is to have [blobfuse](https://github.com/Azure/azure-storage-fuse/wiki/1.-Installation)  installed on your Linux OS.